|

 Three or four times are sufficient for the first lesson because you don’t want to bore him with

+it.
 You should repeat the lessons again the next day, and

 thereafter at the beginning of each training session until he has mastered it.
 You will see that your dog really